Sidpatchy/Synthetic-World/README.md

    2. If you're running **MacOS:
       1. Select the **.pkg** file for **aarch64** if you're running Apple Silicon (aka M1/M2/M3).
       2. Select the **.pkg** file for the **x64** version if you're running an Intel Mac.

 ## Installing the Prism Launcher
 1. Head to the Prism Launcher [download page](https://prismlauncher.org/download?from=button).
 2. Download the version the corresponds to the device you're using.
 3. Install the downloaded file.
 ## Logging Into Prism Launcher
 1. Click `Settings` from the top bar
 2. Select `Accounts` along the side
 3. Click `Add Microsoft` or `Add Mojang` depending on which account type you have.
 4. Follow the on-screen instructions
 5. Click `Close`
 ## Installing the Pack
 1. Click `Add Instance`, then `Import from ZIP`
-2. Paste the following link into the text box: https://github.com/SyntheticMediaGroup/Synthetic-World/releases/download/9.0.0/Synthetic-World-v9.zip
+2. Paste the following link into the text box: https://github.com/SyntheticMediaGroup/Synthetic-World/releases/download/9.0.0/Synthetic-World-9.zip
 3. Select `Ok`
-4. Wait for the pack to be installed then launch the game
+4. Wait for the pack to be installed then press `Launch`.

+If you receive an error along the lines of:
+`The java binary "" couldn't be found.
+Please fix the java path override in the instance's settings or disable it.`

+1. Select `Edit` from the sidebar (right side of screen).
+2. Select `Settings` from the sidebar (left side of screen).
+3. Under `Java Installation`, select `Auto-detect...` and pick version 17.x.x.
 ## List of Feature Mods
 Excludes those present in [Vanilla++ v7](https://github.com/SyntheticMediaGroup/Vanilla-Plus-Plus/tree/1.20.1).
 ### Tech Mods